mahdiaslami/bare-queryable/README.md

 - #### _where(column).equal(value)_

-Filters the array so that the specified column is exactly equal to the desired value.
+Filters the array so that the column value is exactly equal to the desired value.
+We use the `===` operator for this comparison.

+- #### _where(column).notEqual(value)_

+Filters the array so that the column value is not equal to the desired value.
+We use the `!==` operator for this comparison.

 - #### _where(column).above(value)_

-Filters the array so that the specified column is greater than the desired value.
+Filters the array so that the column value is greater than the desired value.

 - #### _where(column).aboveOrEqual(value)_

-Filters the array so that the specified column is greater than or equal to the desired value.
+Filters the array so that the column value is greater than or equal to the desired value.

 - #### _where(column).below(value)_

-Filters the array so that the specified column is lower than the desired value.
+Filters the array so that the column value is lower than the desired value.

 - #### _where(column).belowOrEqual(value)_

-Filters the array so that the specified column is lower than or equal to the desired value.
+Filters the array so that the column value is lower than or equal to the desired value.

 - #### _where(column).contain(value)_

-Filters the array so that the specified column is contain the desired value.
+Filters the array so that the column value contains the desired value.

 - #### _where(column).in(array)_

-Filters the array so that the specified column is inside the desired array.
+Filters the array so that the column value is inside the desired array.

 ```javascript
 query([...])